renanrodcosta/code-challenge/README.md

 ```
 {
-  "name": "Tríplice Viral",
+  "name": "Viral",
   "appliedAt": "10/05/2006",
   "createdAt": "20/07/2016",
-  "updatedAt": "25/12/2018" //Última data de atualização no sistema
+  "updatedAt": "25/12/2018" //last registry update
 }
 ```

 Of course you have the liberty to increment data that you believe this application should have, but it has to make sense!

-For example, you may have a UserData with login and authentication info from the user.
+For example, you may have a UserData with login and authentication information from the user.

 ## Layout

-Well, let free your imagination and do the interface that your heart desire, just remember that it needs to be responsive (Mobile FTW).
+Well, free your imagination and develop the interface you believe it fits the best, just remember that it needs to be responsive (Mobile FTW).

 ## Technologies